The Monte Carlo Event Generator AcerMC 2.0 with Interfaces to PYTHIA 6.2 and HERWIG 6.5: How to use the package

 \subsection{Storing and reading events using the Les Houches accord}

 \unboldmath

-When setting the {\tt ACER=2} switch the {\bf AcerMC 1.4} is instructed to dump the events generated by the {\bf AcerMC} library in combination with {\tt PYTHIA} or {\tt HERWIG} into a pair of output files using the Les Houches format \cite{Boo01}.
+When setting the {\tt ACER=2} switch the {\bf AcerMC 3.8} is instructed to dump the events generated by the {\bf AcerMC} library in combination with {\tt PYTHIA} or {\tt HERWIG} into a pair of output files using the Les Houches format \cite{Boo01}.
 The files are {\sf AcerMC\_pXXX\_rYYYYYYY.inparm} and {\sf AcerMC\_pXXX\_rYYYYYYY.events}, with {\sf XXX} denoting the AcerMC process ID while {\sf YY..} is currently the random seed used in {\bf AcerMC}, to provide a unique identifier in the absence of other choices (run number \& similar).

 The {\sf *.inparm} file is basically an information header, containing the relevant run parameters in accordance with the Les Houches standard \cite{Boo01}, e.g. the cross-section of the process and the number of dumped/stored events; it is written in a 'human-readable' format in order to provide the user with the necessary information.
 The {\sf *.events} file on the other hand contains the actual record of the hard process events produced by the {\bf AcerMC}.
-The event dump is obtained by compiling and running the provided programs {\tt demo\_py.exe} or {\tt demo\_hw.exe} as detailed in Section \ref{s:insprod}.
+The event dump is obtained by compiling and running the provided programs {\tt demo\_xx.e} as detailed in Section \ref{s:insprod}.

-Using the {\tt ACER=3} switch the thus produced event record can subsequently be read back either into the {\bf AcerMC 1.4} generator to be processed further by {\tt PYTHIA} or {\tt HERWIG}, i.e. the ISR/FSR and hadronisation can be added.
+Using the {\tt ACER=3} switch the thus produced event record can subsequently be read back either into the {\bf AcerMC 3.8} generator to be processed further by {\tt PYTHIA} or {\tt HERWIG}, i.e. the ISR/FSR and hadronisation can be added.

-The same event records can also be read into the stand-alone {\tt PYTHIA} or {\tt HERWIG} generators, by re-directing the original(dummy) {\tt UPINIT} routine to the {\tt INITACERMC} routine and the original {\tt UPEVNT} routine to {\tt USEACERMC} routine (In the {\bf AcerMC 1.4} setup this is done automatically).
+The same event records can also be read into the stand-alone {\tt PYTHIA} or {\tt HERWIG} generators, by re-directing the original(dummy) {\tt UPINIT} routine to the {\tt INITACERMC} routine and the original {\tt UPEVNT} routine to {\tt USEACERMC} routine (In the {\bf AcerMC 3.8} setup this is done automatically).

-The files containing the respective routines are named {\sf initacermc.f} and {\sf useacermc.f} and are provided in the {\sf leshouches} directory of the {\bf AcerMC 1.4} distribution.
+The files containing the respective routines are named {\sf initacermc.f} and {\sf useacermc.f} and are provided in the {\sf leshouches} directory of the {\bf AcerMC 3.8} distribution.
 The reading of a specified set of generated events is achieved by copying the {\sf *.inparm} and {\sf *.events} files into the running directory and linking/copying the desired {\sf *.inparm} file to a file named {\sf inparmAcerMC.dat}; there is no need to modify the name of the {\sf *.events} file since its name is already stored in the corresponding {\sf *.inparm} file.

 {{\tt AcerMC }} {{\tt PYTHIA }} {{\tt HERWIG }} {{\tt TAUOLA }} {{\tt PHOTOS }}

 \boldmath